 Cora Cox Academy

-This is our second school year of partnership with Cora Cox Academy and our involvement with the program has expanded as Mrs. Malone has added new opportunities.
+This is our second school year of partnership with Cora Cox Academy and our involvement with the program has expanded as new opportunities are added.
 The Circle of the Word provides small birthday treats for the students, occasional lunches and recently collected snacks to be used during and after school.
-Mrs. Malone has implemented a dress code for the students and we have supplied clothing for students that do not have the resources to purchase their own clothing.
-Rev. Joshua Russell was able to get Lowe’s to donate picnic tables that are used when the weather is nice.
+A dress code has been implemented a dress code for the students, and we have supplied clothing for students who do not have the resources to purchase their own clothing.
+Lowe's Home Improvement Store donated picnic tables to be used when the weather is nice.
 A church member has also donated a picnic table for that purpose.